strata-levies-strata-plus

 Compliance

-This includes fire, lift, pool, escalator, car stackers and cooling tower certification.
+This includes fire, lift, pool, anchor points, backflow devices, escalator, car stackers and cooling tower certification.
 Get your testing done as early as possible to allow enough time to review repairs required to issue certification.
 If your lift is coming to the end of its service contract, it might be a good idea to engage a lift consultant.
 A lift consultant will review the service conducted on the lift and hold the service provider accountable for their agreement.
 They can also tender for lift service agreements on your behalf.

 Utilities